michaelnguy/capstone/README.md

 [['sunset', 'sea', 'beach', 'landscape', 'nature']]
 ````

-See the notebook `hashtag_recommender.ipynb` in `hashtag_rec` directory for example calls to generate hashtag recommendations.
+See the notebook `hashtag_recommender.ipynb` in `hashtag_rec` directory for more methods to generate hashtag recommendations.

 #### Sentiment Model